curl/everything-curl/curl-does.md

 ### Command line tool

-Running curl from the command line was natural and Daniel never even during a short moment considered anything else than that it would output data on stdout, to the terminal, by default.
-The "everything is a pipe" mantra of standard Unix philosophy was something Daniel believed in. curl is like 'cat' or one of the other Unix tools; it sends data to stdout to make it easy to chain together with other tools to do what you want.
+Running curl from the command line was natural and Daniel never considered anything else than that it would output data on stdout, to the terminal, by default.
+The "everything is a pipe" mantra of standard Unix philosophy was something Daniel believed in. curl is like 'cat' or one of the other Unix tools;
+it sends data to stdout to make it easy to chain together with other tools to do what you want.
 That's also why virtually all curl options that allow reading from a file or writing to a file, also have the ability to select doing it to stdout or from stdin.

 Following that style of what Unix command-line tools worked, it was also never any question about that it should support multiple URLs on the command line.